 Fortunately, women can take steps to reduce the impact of gender bias in medicine.
 Of course, choosing a doctor who understands the medical differences of women and treats women with respect is essential.
 And speaking up if something doesn’t seem right is critical.

-For more information on getting the best care possible, including reducing the risk of gender bias, read my blog posts:
+For more information on getting the best care possible, including reducing the risk of gender bias in medicine, read my blog posts:

 - 10 Steps to Reduce Your Risk of Diagnostic Error.